hw04/artacquire/README.md

 The user's saved collection of art.
 Art can be interacted with in the usual way and also removed from the collection.

 ### Random
-A page which displays a random piece of art.
+Displays a random piece of art.

 ### About
-A page that gives the viewer some basic information about the site.
+Gives the viewer some basic information about the site.

 ## Running the code locally
 ```